reflectoring/reflectoring.github.io/_posts/solutions/logging/2018-08-03-logging-format-logback.md

 **If we're logging to a log server, the information will still be there.** It has just been removed from the string representation of the log message.

-We might configure the above logging format for local development only, since here a human-readable logging format is most valuable, since we're probably logging to a file or console and not to a log server.
+We might configure the above logging format for local development only.
+Here, a human-readable logging format is most valuable, since we're probably logging to a file or console and not to a log server like we're doing in production.

 ## Conclusion